thofma/Hecke.jl/docs/src/number_fields/complex_embeddings.md

 # Complex embedding

-Functionality for working with complex embeddings of a number field $K$, that is, ring morphisms, $K \to \mathbf{C}$ is provided for all possible number field types.
+Functionality for working with complex embeddings of a number field $L$, that is, with ring morphisms $L \to \mathbf{C}$ is provided for all possible number field types.

 ## Construction of complex embeddings